Now that I’ve experienced them I’m always going to have them in my pantry, that is, as long as I can afford these high priced salts.

 Celtic salt is actually a French sea salt from the Bay of Biscay, Brittany Isles.

-I did a tasting of both salts along with Morton’s idodized salt and somebody else’s sea salt that I also had on hand, and did discern a flavor difference outside of the texture consideration.
+I did a tasting of both salts along with Morton’s iodized salt and somebody else’s sea salt that I also had on hand, and did discern a flavor difference outside of the texture consideration.
 However, once in the food of a recipe I doubt that I could tell one salt from the next.

 However, since both salts tout purity in minerals and mining processing, I will stay with the higher-end salts.
 In pasta water, because I use so much of it, I still use either the iodized table salt or sea salt.